PlexiShard/Need-Moar-Materials/README.md

 ##License
 Please refer to LICENSE.md

-##Questions, Comments, Conserns?
+##Questions, Comments, Concerns?
-Email us at PlexiShardStudios@gmail.com!
+Email us at plexishardstudios@gmail.com!

 ##Donations
 Please donate, it helps us know that people want us to continue making modifications, donate to our BitCoin wallet: